Sitecore/docker-images/experimental/nosif/README.md

 ## Todo's

-1. Refactor Boot.ps1 scripts to also take the real entrypoint as parameter.
 1. ...

 ## Other ideas

-1. Switch solr images to **official openjdk images** even when they are **only** on windowsservercore, to ensure we always have latest JAVA patches?
+1. Switch solr images to **official openjdk images** even when they are **only** maintained for windowsservercore, to ensure we always have latest JAVA patches.
-1. Run Sql scripts in WDP packages (create user, set admin password)?
+1. Run Sql scripts in WDP packages like create user, set admin password etc.
-1. Invoke-Build parameter with tags to *never* publish by default: `sitecore-assets:*`, `sitecore-certificates:*`.
+1. Invoke-Build parameter with tags to *never* publish *by default*: `sitecore-assets:*`, `sitecore-certificates:*`.
 1. ...

 ## Image comparisons, SIF vs. NO-SIF